Judge rules Fox hosts' claims about Dominion were false, says trial can proceed

 A jury is to decide whether parent company Fox Corp., led by Rupert and Lachlan Murdoch, share in the culpability of the defamation.

 Actual malice is considered a very tough standard that helps protect the U.S. press and make it the envy of the world.
-Whatever evidence Dominion presents in court, it needs to show that Fox knew – or had reason to know — that the statements it aired against the company were false, Tobias says, and that's what makes defamation cases in the U.S. particularly muddy.
+Whatever evidence Dominion presents in court, it needs to show that Fox knew – or had reason to know — that the statements it aired against the company were false.

 A fresh batch of evidence that would seem to aid Dominion's cause in proving actual malice was released publicly for the first time earlier Friday.